 Who Fits Specialty Contact Lenses?

-If you have been told that contact lenses are not an option, speak with an optometrist trained in fitting specialty contact lenses.
-Dr. Farkas, Dr. Kassalow, and Dr. Resnick at The Scleral Lens Center at Drs.
+If you have been told that contact lenses are not an option, speak with an optometrist trained in fitting specialty contact lenses. our eye doctors at Drs.
 Farkas, Kassalow, Resnick & Associates can offer several alternative high-quality options for rare or severe eye conditions.

 How Is an Optometrist Trained in Fitting Specialty Contact Lenses Unique?